 The term "convergence technology" is often defined in simplified terms as the combination of technologies from different fields into a single system or device.
 One general example is the "smart watch" which integrates telecommunications, information technology and biosensors into one system and device.
-Many other examples exist, such as :
+Developments in other, more disparate technical fields are requiring both innovators and governments to adapt to new paradigms for protecting and regulating these novel combinations.
+Many examples of these technologies exist, such as :

-The impact of these convergence technologies will be discussed at the 2020 World Medical Innovation Forum, which Nobel Laureate and MIT professor Phil Sharp has described with an even broader vision:
+The impact of these convergence technologies was discussed at the 2020 World Medical Innovation Forum, at which Nobel Laureate and MIT professor Phil Sharp described convergence with an even broader vision:

 "It’s not just computer science and biology that are converging, but engineering, physics, material science and agriculture too," he says.